slackero/bootstrap-show-password-toggle/README.md

 </div>
 ```

-3. Load the `show-password-toggle.min.js` after the form
+3. Load the `show-password-toggle.min.js` after the form.
+Load the jQuery related version `show-password-toggle-jquery.min.js` instead if also older browsers should be supported.

 I highly recommend adding the attributes: `spellcheck="false"` and `autocapitalize="off"` to the password input so that when the password is displayed in plain text the input is not auto-corrected, capitalized or spellchecked (to avoid red squiggly line underneath).